denvercoder/doskeys/README.md

 # UNIX DOSKEYS for Winows
 For those Unix/Linux peeps that have to spend 8 hours on a Windows PC :P

+## Purpose
+I used to hate switching to windows command prompt syntax from unix syntax.
+I would get to work and start up a cmd prompt and start typing ls, ll, etc.
+So I decided to find a way to setup aliases like I have in terminal on my Mac.

 ## Installation Instructions
 1. Clone the repo and rename doskeys.txt to doskeys.cmd...Security.
 2. Create a shortcut to an admin command prompt and put it anywhere you wish.